google/dana/docs/Principles.md

 When new series are detected lowers, the state is set as **Needs triage**.
 The user can set the state to **Lower confirmed** to indicate the lower is confirmed and that someone is working on it.
 He can set the state to **Intended behavior** to indicate lower is expected.

-When the state is set to Noisy Dana will configure automatically the regression analysis for that benchmark for the analysis to be similar.
+When the state is set to Noisy, Dana will configure automatically the regression analysis for that benchmark for the analysis to be similar.
 If it is a true positive, the user can set the state to **Lower confirmed** to indicate that is an unexpected regression or set the state to **Intended behavior** for regressions that are expected.

 In case the project is not configured as using a bug tracker (in the project configuration), other states can be set by the user for indication to help him to follow progress and it is up to the user to use it or not. **Assigned** if someone is working on it, **Fixed** if a patch is coming to resolve the case.